Do you want to discover beautiful cenotes from Cancun but don’t know how to get there or which cenote tour to choose?

 Cenote tours from Cancun allow you to easily get to the cenotes if you don't have a vehicle and visit several in one day.
 However, you may be disappointed if your goal is to enjoy the area peacefully and at your own pace.

 How long do you stay in each cenote?

 It takes about 1 hour to visit a cenote.
 Opt for a private tour to decide how long you want to stay at each cenote.

 No, there is no cenote in Cancun.
 The closest ones are on La Route de Cenotes, 1 hour away by car.

 Bottom line: Best cenote tours from Cancun

 There are several exciting tours to discover the cenotes from Cancun.
-Travelers who want to take a 100% cenotes tour will love the tour offered by Xenotes.
+Travelers who want to take a 100% cenotes tour will love the 4-cenote trip I took.
 You will visit 4 different cenotes with many activities.
 Alternatively, you can decide to combine a cenote with another activity.
 The Chichen Itza sunrise tour + Ik Kil is a great option (if you can get up early on vacation).
-Finally, you can book a private snorkeling tour that will allow you to swim with the turtles and discover photogenic cenotes with crystal clear water.
+Finally, you can book a private snorkeling tour that will allow you to swim with the turtles and discover photogenic cenotes with crystal-clear water.

 Next reading: Our list of the cenotes around Cancun.